Documentation Menu

 Label

 Each cluster gets a letter (A, B, C…).
-The letter appears as a yellow badge on the minimap and in the top-left corner of the AFTER panel in every cropped detail image, so you always know which sentence refers to which part of the page.
+The letter appears as a yellow badge in the top-left corner of the bounding box on the DIFF panel of the 3-panel visual diff image, so you always know which sentence refers to which part of the page.

 Summarize

-The AI receives the full-resolution before/after/diff crop for each labeled region and writes one precise sentence describing what changed.
+The AI-powered engine analyzes the changes within each region and writes one precise sentence describing what changed.
 Exact text, link names, and identifiers are quoted directly from the pixels.

 Example Summary

-The regressionbotSummary field is a plain string — one line per labeled region, each line beginning with the letter in bold.
+The regressionbotSummary field is a structured JSON array — one element per labeled region, each with a label (the region letter) and a text sentence.
 This is the actual output for the six-region job shown above.

 In most cases, reading the summary is enough to approve or escalate a job.
-The cropped detail images and minimap are available if you need visual confirmation.
+The 3-panel visual diff image is available if you need visual confirmation.

 Reflow Intelligence